jinal/sdk-ios/README.markdown

 What's new in 1.6.0
 ===================
 * After a successful open call, the SDK will pre-cache content template data in the background.
+Be sure to add the source in the Cache directory to your project.
 * CFNetwork.framework is now required.
 * Fixes memory leaks in reachability code.